-Now, only half a year after the release of the final movie in the #HungerGames franchise, Lawrence has lined up six super interesting projects.
-Let's take a look:
+Now, only half a year after the release of the final movie in the #HungerGames franchise, Lawrence has lined up five interesting projects.
+Let's take a look at the new & upcoming Jennifer Lawrence movies:

 The film will be an adaptation of Lynsey Addario's It’s What I Do: A Photographer’s Life of Love and War, a memoir from the woman who searches for truth in the world's most dangerous locations.
 Jennifer Lawrence will be directed by Steven Spielberg in this fascinating depiction of the female journalist, who was once one of four people held captive by the Libyan Army in 2011.